-Lemme introduce you to what we’ve been chowing down on nonstop in our house lately.
-THESE Black Rice and Butternut Squash Bowls!
-Super colorful, fall-meets-winter, feast for your eyes (and for your belly) kind of salad bowls that work perfectly for weekly meal prep.
+Today we're making these Black Rice and Butternut Squash Bowls!
+Super colorful, fall-meets-winter, feast for your eyes (and for your belly) kind of glow bowls that work perfectly for weekly meal prep.

 FOUR days of lunches (or dinners) ready in just an hour and a half.
 That means at least four straight days of not having to cook one of your meals.
 Saving you precious time + valuable energy.
 Sounds pretty glorious, right??

 This meal prep is vegan and vegetarian friendly but can also be easily converted for omnivores (like yours truly) by popping your protein of choice right up on top.
 Grilled chicken or some cubed roasted turkey breast are pretty great on this peanut-sauce inspired salad bowl.
 I wouldn't say no to some seasoned crispy tofu on top of here either.

 This healthy glow bowl recipe is packed with tasty seasonal ingredients.
 Like cozy roasted butternut squash + tart, chewy cranberries + crispy pumpkin seeds + toasty black rice + nutrient-dense kale.
 With a thick and saucy, creamy cashew dressing drizzled on top (to tie it all together and bring some major flavor to the party).
 Because if there’s one thing that I can’t stand, it’s a bland, boring, flavorless meal prep situation.